Ideal for Summer Season

 You are in for a breathtaking treat today as you take a short trip from Ende to the stunning Mount Kelimutu.

-Translating as the Mountain Of The Spirits, there is a mythical and magical feel about this place which will become apparant as you begin to explore.
+Translated as the Mountain Of The Spirits, there is a mythical and magical feel about this place which will become apparent as you begin to explore.
 There are 3 lakes here which should all be on your things to do list.
 The first is Tiwu ata Mbupu which means Lake Of Old People.
 This is the most western of the lakes on the island and is usually a beautiful shade of blue.

 After visiting these magical lakes there is a small market to see, consisting of family run businesses and locally produced specialities.
-Indulge in some local treats before adjorning to your luxury charter yacht for an evening of fine wine and excellent cuisine.
+Indulge in some local treats before adjourning to your luxury charter yacht for an evening of fine wine and excellent cuisine.

 - Day 13

 Day 13 of your Indonesian tour is all about spectacular views.